weaveworks/ignite/docs/cli/ignite/ignite_ps.md

 ### Options

 ```
   -a, --all               Show all VMs, not just running ones
   -f, --filter string     Filter the VMs
   -h, --help              help for ps
+  -t, --template string   Format the output using the given Go template
 ```

 ### Options inherited from parent commands